 A black feather bonnet with a combination cap insignia appropriate to the Drum Major's status (officer, enlisted or Auxiliary) and a Coast Guard blue hackle maybe worn in lieu of the Glengarry

 4.A.6.
 Mace

-A regimental pattern Mace in gold tones insigned with appropriate Coast Guard and Coast Guard Auxiliary emblems and heraldry may be carried.
+A regimental pattern Mace in gold or silver tones with appropriate Coast Guard or Coast Guard Auxiliary emblems and heraldry may be carried.

 4.B.
 U.S. Coast Guard Tartan

 4.B.1.
 Authorized